 - A potential for one-way session establishment without billing is avoided.
-Because the clients may have adequate intelligence and are not trusted, one can envisage the clients establishing two oneway sessions to provide the users with an adequate interactive voice communication channel.
+Because the clients may have adequate intelligence and are not trusted, one can envisage the clients establishing two one-way sessions to provide the users with an adequate interactive voice communication channel.
 Gate coordination prevents such sessions being established without the provider being able to charge for them. - The opening and closing of each gate is closely synchronized with the corresponding state changes on the CMS.

-2.7.3 Changing the Packet Classifiers Associated With a Gate
+5.7.3 Changing the Packet Classifiers Associated With a Gate

 Once a pair of gates is set up, clients can communicate over the network with enhanced QoS.
 Several features needed for a commercial voice communications service involve changing the clients involved in a session, for example when a session is transferred or redirected, or during three-way calling.
 This requires the packet classifiers associated with a gate to be modified to reflect the address of the new client.
 In addition, changing the end-points involved in a session may affect how the session is billed.
 As a result, gates include addressing information for origination and termination points.
-A protocol that achieves this change is described in [10].

-2.7.4 Session Resources
+5.7.4 Session Resources

 The relationship between different categories of resources, authorized, reserved, and committed, is shown in Figure 4.
 A set of resources is represented by an n-dimensional space (shown here as 2-dimensional) where n is the number of parameters (e.g., bandwidth, burst size, jitter, classifiers) needed to describe the resources.
-The exact procedures for comparing n-dimensional resource vectors are given in [9].
+The exact procedures for comparing n-dimensional resource vectors are given in [4].